Graduate Students With a Degree Outside of Engineering

 Make-Up Requirements for MS in Civil and Environmental Engineering

-If you are interested in pursuing the standard MS in Civil and Environmental Engineering degree you will need to take the equivalent of five basic undergraduate engineering courses in addition to the courses required for the graduate degree.
+To pursue the standard MS in Civil and Environmental Engineering degree, it is necessary to fulfill the requirement of completing four fundamental undergraduate engineering courses in addition to the courses specified for the graduate degree.

 Required Makeup Courses for students with a degree outside of engineering: